Embedded Script Extension Files and Code

 In the embedded script folder, the following files are created:

 The embedded.html file contains the HTML code you wish to inject.
-Your code will be added to the page's head or body depending on your configuration.
+Your code is added to the page's head or body depending on your configuration.

 In your HTML code, you can:

-Wix will host and deploy every file in your project unless you specify otherwise, including any that you add.
+Wix hosts and deploys every file in your project unless you specify otherwise, including any that you add.
 Your HTML code can reference these files using a relative path.

 When referencing local files in a <script> tag, the tag needs to have type="module".